Have you ever thought of staying on your cruise ship when in port? Many cruisers wonder if they should do this, or even if it’s allowed.

 The nice thing about staying on board when the ship is docked in port, is that most people won’t do this.
 You will have the run of the ship, which is especially useful on some of the incredible family style cruise ships from Carnival, Royal Caribbean and Norwegian Cruise Line.

-3. Cruise port repeat
+3. Repeat Cruise Ports

 If you’ve been to a cruise port before, don’t feel bad about not getting off the ship one time.
 Unless you really love a destination, once you’ve seen it a couple times, you may be better off enjoying all the amenities on your cruise ship.